LPT: Less-overfitting Prompt Tuning for Vision-Language Model

 \section{Introduction}

-Vision-language models (VLMs), such as CLIP~\cite{clip} and ALIGN~\cite{ALIGN}, have shown exceptional generalization capabilities for downstream tasks~\cite{decoupling,li2022language,maaz2022class}.
-Prompt learning has emerged as a more efficient alternative to fine-tuning VLMs, such as CoOp~\cite{coop}, introducing learnable prompt vectors to adapt models for downstream tasks.
-However, since prompts are optimized for specific tasks, prompt models tend to overfit as training progresses, losing the original CLIP model's ability to generalize to unseen tasks.
-Thus, maintaining generalization to unseen tasks while learning specific tasks is a crucial challenge in prompt learning, known as \textbf{Base to Novel}~(B2N)~\cite{cocoop} prompt learning.
+-language models (VLMs), such as CLIP~\cite{clip} and BLIP~\cite{BLIP}, have shown exceptional generalization capabilities for downstream tasks~\cite{decoupling,csvt1,csvt5}.
+Prompt learning has emerged as a more efficient alternative to fine-tuning VLMs, such as CoOp~\cite{coop}, introducing learnable prompt vectors to adapt models for specific downstream tasks.
+However, prompts are optimized for specific tasks, prompt-based models are prone to overfitting to these tasks as training progresses, which diminishes the generalization capability of the original CLIP model for unseen tasks.
+Thus, maintaining generalization to unseen tasks while learning specific tasks is a crucial challenge, known as \textbf{Base to Novel}~(B2N)~\cite{coop} task.

-The present mainstream approaches for the B2N task can be divided into categories: (i) Learning class-agnostic or independent prompts to reduce prompt overfitting~\cite{cocoop,maple}.
-For example, CoCoOP~\cite{cocoop} generates input-conditioned tokens for each instance rather than specific classes, thus making it less sensitive to class shift. (ii) Maintain consistency between the prompt model and the frozen CLIP features to achieve the original generalization ability for new tasks~\cite{promptsrc,tcp}.
-PromptSRC~\cite{promptsrc}, for instance, introduces knowledge distillation techniques to maintain consistency between the prompt model and the original CLIP features and logits.
-Although these methods help prevent prompt overfitting and improve model generalization to some extent, the performance improvements for unseen classes are quite limited.
-As shown in Figure ~\ref{fig:head} (b), the latest SOTA method, TCP, achieves only a \textbf{0.22\%} performance improvement on new classes compared to other SOTA methods (e.g., MaPLe).
-Therefore, this motivates us to explore the \textit{underlying reasons} for the decline in generalization ability in B2N tasks.
+The present mainstream approaches for the B2N task can be divided into two categories: (i) Learning class-agnostic or independent prompts to improve generalization capability~\cite{cocoop,maple}.
+For example, CoCoOP~\cite{cocoop} generates input-conditioned tokens for each instance rather than specific classes, thus making it less sensitive to class shift. (ii) Maintain strict consistency between the prompt model and the original CLIP to achieve the original generalization ability for novel tasks~\cite{kgcoop,tcp}.
+For instance, KgCoOp~\cite{kgcoop} applies knowledge distillation techniques to maintain consistency between the prompt model’s features and those of the original CLIP.
+Although these methods improve the generalization of the prompt model to some extent, the performance improvement for novel classes is quite limited.
+As shown in Fig.~\ref{fig:head} (b), the state-of-the-art method, 2FSF~\cite{2SFS}, achieves only a \textbf{0.12\%} performance improvement on unseen classes compared to the second-best method TCP.
+Therefore, this motivates us to explore the \textit{underlying reasons} for the performance bottleneck in B2N tasks.